jupyterhub/jupyterhub/examples/service-fastapi/README.md

 # Notes on client.py

-FastAPI is designed to be an asyncronous web server, so the interactions with the Hub API should be made asyncronously as well.
+FastAPI is designed to be an asynchronous web server, so the interactions with the Hub API should be made asynchronously as well.
 Instead of using `requests` to get user information from a token/cookie, this example uses [`httpx`](https://www.python-httpx.org/).  `client.py` defines a small function that creates a `Client` (equivalent of `requests.Session`) with the Hub API url as it's `base_url` and adding the `JUPYTERHUB_API_TOKEN` to every header.

 ```python
 import os